ash-az/The-Factors-that-Influnce-the-Fertility-of-Women/README.md

 # The-Factors-that-Influnce-the-Fertility-of-Women

-A report on the the factors that influence the fertility of women using R MarkDown.
+A report on the the factors that influence the fertility of women using R Markdown.

 This report was completed for the subject Modern Applied Statistics, in 2022.